Protein made from thin air to feed the world

 - How quickly it can become cheaper than less sustainable alternatives like meat and soya.
 We cannot yet be sure whether it can be produced at a large enough scale to feed the whole planet, while still only using renewably sourced electricity.
 We also do not know if people will actually want to eat it.

 - The USA’s space agency, responsible for cutting-edge research and putting people on the Moon.

 - A chemical reaction provoked by an electrical current.

 - CO2.
 A greenhouse gas and a leading contributor to global warming.
 Also a natural part of the world’s air, and a large part of what animals breathe out.

 - Business people focused on building new companies.

 - George Monbiot

-- Climate-conscious writer who generally believes we need to return more of the planet to natural processes, and trusting in the wild.
+- Climate-conscious writer who generally believes we need to return more of the planet to natural processes, to and trusting in the wild.

 - Single – often unrealistic – solutions to complex problems.
 The idea that one good thing can solve everything that is bad.